keypup-io/cloudtasker/README.md

 end
 ```

 If your queue does not exist in Cloud Tasks you should [create it using the gcloud sdk](https://cloud.google.com/tasks/docs/creating-queues).

-Alternatively with Rails you can simply run the following task:
+Alternatively with Rails you can simply run the following rake task if you have queue admin permissions (`cloudtasks.queues.get` and `cloudtasks.queues.create`).
 ```bash
 bundle exec rake cloudtasker:setup_queue
 ```